-Securities sold under sale and repurchase ("repo") agreements are accounted for as secured financing transactions, with the securities retained on the balance sheet and the counterparty liability included in amounts payable under repo transactions.
+Securities sold under sale and repurchase (repo) agreements are accounted for as secured financing transactions, with the securities retained in the statement of financial position and the counterparty liability included in amounts payable under repo transactions.
 The difference between the sale and repurchase prices represents interest expense and is recognised in profit or loss over the term of the repo agreement using the effective interest method.

 Securities purchased under agreements to resell ("reverse repo") are recorded as amounts receivable under reverse repurchase agreements within cash and cash equivalents, if the contracts validity is less than three months.
-The difference between the purchase and resale prices represents interest income and is recognised in profit or loss over the term of the reverse repo agreement using the effective interest method.
+The difference between the purchase and resale prices represents interest income and is recognised over the term of the repo agreement using the effective interest method.